apache/streampipes-website/docs/06_configure-operate-security.md

 ### Role mapping in OAuth-based setups

-OAuth-based installations can combine several mechanisms:

-- `DEFAULT_ROLES` in the provider configuration
-- `ROLE_ATTRIBUTE_NAME` if the provider sends role claims
-- `Alternate IDs` on roles and groups in the Security page

-This is the recommended mental model:

-- use provider configuration to establish authentication and basic claim mapping
-- use StreamPipes roles and groups to keep the local authorization model understandable
-- use alternate IDs when external role or group names should map to existing StreamPipes objects

-In external-login setups, the Security page remains important because it still shows the resulting users, role assignments, and externally managed status.
+OAuth-based installations can combine several mechanisms at once: `DEFAULT_ROLES` in the provider configuration, `ROLE_ATTRIBUTE_NAME` when the provider sends role claims directly, and `Alternate IDs` on groups or roles in the Security page.
+The clean mental model is to use provider configuration for authentication and claim mapping, and to keep the local StreamPipes roles and groups as the understandable authorization layer.
+In that model, alternate IDs are simply the bridge between both worlds.

 ## Recommended operating pattern

-For most teams, the following model works well:

-1. Set secure initial credentials and secrets during deployment.
-2. Create a dedicated service account for every technical integration or extension deployment.
-3. Use groups for team-level access management.
-4. Keep custom roles small and purpose-specific.
-5. Use resource permissions to share individual adapters, pipelines, charts, dashboards, datasets, assets, and extensions.
-6. Review externally managed users and role mappings carefully in OAuth-based installations.

-## Image placeholders

-`[Image placeholder: Security settings overview with the five sections User Accounts, Service Accounts, Groups, Roles, and Authentication]`

-`[Image placeholder: Edit user dialog showing local user fields, group assignment, role assignment, and account status]`

-`[Image placeholder: Role editor with available privileges, selected privileges, and alternate IDs]`

-`[Image placeholder: Permissions dialog for a resource such as a pipeline or dashboard]`
+For most teams, the most reliable model is simple: set secure initial credentials during deployment, create dedicated service accounts for technical integrations, use groups for team-level assignment, keep custom roles small and purpose-specific, and use resource permissions for sharing individual objects.
+In OAuth-based installations, add one more habit: review the resulting users and mappings in the Security page instead of assuming the external provider configuration already tells the full story.